 - Difficulty feeding (in babies)

-The symptoms of arrhythmias may look like other conditions.
+look like other conditions.
 Always see your healthcare provider for a diagnosis.

 How are arrhythmias diagnosed?